aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 === "All fields in a list"

-    You want to obfuscate data under `street` field located at the any index of the address list.
+    You want to erase data under `street` field located at the any index of the address list.

     === "Data"